Best Rooftop Bars in London

 This popular Shoreditch spot is an east London go-to whatever the weather, thanks to its heated rooftop orangery, which sits alongside its outdoor terrace.
 With its trellised canopy, strewn with ivy and fairy lights, and cosy sofas to sink into by the outdoor fire pit, this is the place for lazy lunches that somehow stretch into even longer, lazier dinners.

-Graze on Mediterranean-inspired dishes like spiced cod brochettes, zucchini fritti and rosemary and sea salt focaccia while sampling their wide range of seasonal cocktails, which include gin and tonic cups mixed with botanicals and herbs from their garden and punchy Icelandic Mules, made with Reyka vodka, ginger beer, lime, ginger and shiso leaf.
+Graze on Mediterranean-inspired dishes like n’duja arancini, grilled chermoula prawns and rosemary and sea salt focaccia while sampling their wide range of seasonal cocktails, which include gin and tonic cups mixed with botanicals and herbs from their garden and punchy Passion Mints, made with Bombay Sapphire, passion fruit syrup, elderflower cordial, lemon juice and fresh mint.

 2-4 Boundary Street, Hackney, London, E2 7DD